isxuowo/mcwiki/API.md

 ***
 * mech_data: For math, temp variables and other misc data storage.
 Also used to store an extra bit of data on machines.
 Could be anything.
 * mech_power: indicates power level on a machine/generator/battery.
-* mech_x, mech_y, mech_z: used when position or rotation cords need to be stored.
 * mech_gridid: used internally to specify machines' grid ids.
 You probably shouldn't mess with this.
-* mech_usedid: used internally to indicate what item id an item had when used.
+* mech_usedid: has the Mechanization item ID of whatever the player is holding (if it has an ID), specified by the `mech_itemid:<id>` nbt tag.
+Very useful for checking what a player is holding instead of using an NBT check.
+* mech_fluid: used to track how much fluid a machine is holding in its tank.
+Other objectives may be used if the machine has multiple tanks.

 # Ore Dictonary
 ***
-The purpose of the ore dictionary is essentially the same as in modded Minecraft- to improve compatibility by having an easy way of identifying certain items in a predictable manner.
-Generally, this isn't done by interfacing with the API, but rather is done on your own.

-Adding items to ore dict: inside the tag:{} nbt list, add the following string array tag: OreDict:[].
-Then, add any ore dictionary entries to the array.
-For example, OreDict:["ingotSteel"].
-Multiple entries can be specified.
-Naming conventions should follow the normal conventions for modded Minecraft (why reinvent the wheel).

-Using ore dict items in recipes: Just test for the needed ore dict entry in the array, for example in dropper crafting:

-    execute if block ~ ~ ~ dropper{Items:[{Slot:0b,Count:1b, tag:{OreDict:["ingotSteel"]} }]}

-Following these conventions will allow easy cross-datapack compatibility with recipes, and will simplify recipe creation in the long run.
+As of v3.0, Mechanization's ore dictonary system as been updated to follow the Minecraft Datapacks community guidelines on Ore Dict.
+You can reference them here: https://mc-datapacks.github.io/en/conventions/common_trait.html

+The shorthand is Mech now uses the following format:
+`Item.tag.ctc{id:"tin_ingot", from:"mechanization", traits:{ingot:1b, "metal/tin":1b}}`

 # Tips
 ***
 * While your free to create any content in an add on if you want, it’s generally better to avoid overlapping content for performance reasons.
-Check out the Todo page for a list of planned features.
+Like, don't add another machine for processing ores unless it's unique.
 * Need an API hook or think that something should be added to the API?
-Please post a suggestion in the issue tracker (but make sure it isn't already on the [todo list](https://github.com/ImCoolYeah105/Mechanization/wiki/Official-TODO-list)).
+Please post a suggestion in the issue tracker or on discord.